jorgemarcoux/Rocket-Elevators-Foundation/README.md

     When you download the program, make sure that the file config/database.yml is set correctly.
-If it's isn't the case.
+If it's not the case.
 The program might show you some error when you lunch the server.
     Use this command to install the dependencies specified in your Gemfile :

         bundle-install

-    Some bundler command that can be useful : https://bundler.io/bundle_install.html or https://stackoverflow.com/questions/7304576/how-do-i-set-up-the-database-yml-file-in-rails
+    Other bundler command that can be useful : https://bundler.io/bundle_install.html or https://stackoverflow.com/questions/7304576/how-do-i-set-up-the-database-yml-file-in-rails

     If you have error with the bundler, this link can help you : https://help.dreamhost.com/hc/en-us/articles/115001070131-Using-Bundler-to-install-Ruby-gems